 The union is also considering other negotiation tactics in conjunction with strikes, including work stoppages, work bans and flat marking, which would see all student assessments marked with the same grade.

-This marks the fifth round of strikes from the NTEU this year.
+This marks the fourth round of strikes from the NTEU this year.

 *Note: This article was updated to clarify that the October strikes are the fourth round of strikes this year.